Psivant/femto/docs/guide-md.md

 ## Running MD

 The `femto.md.simulate` modules provide convenience functions for simulating prepared systems.
-This includes chaining together multiple 'stages' such as minimization, anealing, and molecular dynamics.
+This includes chaining together multiple 'stages' such as minimization, annealing, and molecular dynamics.

 The simulation protocol is defined as a list of 'stage' configurations: